GMS6804-master/Sarek/README.md

 ## Implementing [Sarek Pipeline](https://github.com/SciLifeLab/Sarek) on the University of Florida High Performance Computing Environment
+University of Florida High Performance Computing Implementation of Sarek's Pipeline to detect germline or somatic variants from normal or tumour/normal whole-genome, whole exome, or targeted sequencing
 The original Sarek repository has been modified to run on the UF HPC/HiPerGator and instructions are given below.

 ### Create an University of Florida Research Computing Account